 *Changing Places facilities provide suitable facilities for people with complex disabilities, and their carers, who cannot use standard accessible toilets.
 For more information please visit https://changingplaces.org.au/

 We share the community’s passion to see the iconic western façade retained.
-Although it is less than 25 years old, the building has an incredible legacy in Western Australia and has helped represent our State to the world.
+Although the tearooms only opened in 1996, the building has an incredible legacy in Western Australia and has helped represent our State to the world.

 We believe the next chapter of Indiana must respect the history of the site, including the façade, while delivering a sustainable future that allows for much-needed improvements to be delivered.

 No. The building’s heritage listing isn’t itself a guarantee for its future.
 Even after being permanently listed on the Heritage Register, many options including demolition of Indiana are possible.
 And while complete removal of the current structure was an option, Fiveight’s view was clear that we share the community’s passion to retain Indiana’s iconic western façade and to preserve the building’s legacy for future generations.
 We are committed to delivering this outcome.